 3. Feedback Loop: We analyze data from families and reflect it back to them so they can track their progress.

 4. Data Driven Resources: We make capital resources available to families that they use to accelerate their mobility.

-5. Shared Lessons: We inform stakeholders — like foundations, policymakers, and private companies — about what works so that they too can steer resources directly to family-driven solutions.
+5. Shared Lessons: We analyze family data and inform stakeholders — like foundations, policymakers, and private companies — about what works so that they too can steer resources directly to family-driven solutions.